Dropping and Withdrawing From Classes

 Once a student has been placed on Financial Aid Unsatisfactory Suspension and has lost eligibility to receive financial aid, eligibility may be regained in one of two ways:

-- The student must attend classes as a cash paying student (receiving no aid) until the cumulative GPA and the cumulative completion rate has reached or exceeded the minimum requirement.
-At the next term of enrollment the student may be eligible to begin receiving financial aid if all other financial aid eligibility requirements are met, OR
+- The student must attend classes as a cash paying student (receiving no financial aid) until the cumulative GPA and the completion rate has reached, or exceeded, the minimum requirements.
+At the next term of enrollment, the student may be eligible to begin receiving financial aid if all other financial aid eligibility requirements are met, OR

-- The student may file an appeal.
-The appeal must be approved before financial aid eligibility can be regained.
+- The student may file a SAP appeal.
+The appeal must be approved by the College’s SAP committee prior to financial aid eligibility being reinstated.
 The student must also meet all other financial aid eligibility requirements.

 Appeal Process